sstelfox/object_patch/README.md

 # ObjectPatch

+Please note this project isn't complete in either the generation or application of patches.

 ObjectPatch is a pure ruby implementation of [RFC6902 (JSON::Patch)](http://tools.ietf.org/rfc/rfc6902.txt) for standard hashes, arrays, and scalar types.
 This will both generate patches as well as apply